ajv-validator/ajv/README.md

 - _messages_: Include human-readable messages in errors. `true` by default. `messages: false` can be added when internationalization (options `i18n`) is used.

+## Command line interface

+Simple JSON-schema validation can be done from command line using [ajv-cli](https://github.com/jessedc/ajv-cli) package.
+At the moment it does not support referenced schemas.

 ## Tests

 ```